SCCapstone/EZBag/README.md

 3. To run the multiple tests in the test package you can simply right click on the containing package and click "run all tests".

 ## Frontend Behavioral Testing:
 We use [Cypress](https://www.cypress.io/) for end-to-end behavioral testing.
-Tests are located in /Frontend/tests/, with a folder structure similar to the [what is described here](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Folder-Structure).
+Tests are located in /e2e/cypress/integration/, with a folder structure similar to the [what is described here](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Folder-Structure).

-Running end-to-end behavioral tests:
-1. If the project is not already running in docker, run `docker-compose up`.
-2. Access the running frontend container in another terminal with `docker exec -it backend bash`
-3. In the frontend container and at `/frontend`, run `npm run test:e2e`.
-A window will open displaying our tests.
-5. Select the test to run, or select 'run all tests'.
+Tests are automatically run in the background with `docker-compose up`.
+Screenshots and videos of failed tests will be placed in e2e/cypress/.

+### Run tests interactively (GUI):
+0. You'll need to setup an xserver on your host machine (google it, you're on your own for this one).
+1. Get the IP address of your host machine and allow X11 to accept incoming connections from that IP address (if you are using VcXsrv, you can _disable access control_ to allow all incoming connections).
+2. Set the environment variable DISPLAY using `export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2; exit;}'):0.0`
+    - I added this to my .bashrc
+    - If you have trouble with this command, try `IP=$(ipconfig getifaddr en0)` then `DISPLAY=$IP:0`
+3. Having completed the preceding steps, you can start interactive tests at any time using `docker-compose -f docker-compose.yml -f e2e/cy-open.yml up --exit-code-from cypress`.
+    - You can even run this after `docker-compose up`.
+There is NO need to `docker-compose down` - it would just take longer to get running.

 # User Flow
 ## Merchant Flow